ferradaalexis/spree_featured_products/README.md

 Spree Featured Products
 =====================

 This Spree extension allows you to mark products as featured and display them on frontend.
-It also has searcher support.

 Installation
 ------------